pingan8787/awesome-ai-tools/README.md

 267. [WithPoly](https://withpoly.com/) 👉 Poly lets you generate design assets for free in seconds using advanced A.I.
 Create seamless 3D textures, graphics, and more!

-268. [Wonder - AI Art Generator](https://apps.apple.com/us/app/wonder-ai-art-generator/id1621278575) 👉 ‎Turn words into mesmerizing digital artworks!
+268. [Wonder - AI Art Generator](https://apps.apple.com/us/app/wonder-ai-art-generator/id1621278575) 👉 Turn words into mesmerizing digital artworks!
 All you need to do is enter a prompt, pick an art style - and watch Wonder bring your idea to life in seconds!
-It’s super simple: Simply describe what you want Wonder to paint — such as “Life Under Sea” or “Shattered Rainbow” — pick a style (Cubist, Dal…

 269. [XARIIA](https://xariia.net/) 👉 AI-Generated Bespoke Prints For Physical & Digital Fashion